tamars2/WinsipediaQuestion3/README.md

 "Which current FBS school(s) have NEVER played Georgia Tech in football?"

 I began combing Winsipedia and Wikipedia, comparing Tech's football record to the current list of FBS teams.
-Once I determined there were more than a few teams, I knew there was a better way!
+Once I determined there were more than a few teams on this list, I knew there had to be a better way!

 ```
 npm install